 Air motion transformers are the ribbon-diaphragm speaker transducers.
 These driver types work tremendously well as tweeters.
 Their impedance values tend to be in the same range as the typical moving-coil drivers (most often 8Ω).

-For example, the Dayton Audio AMT Mini-8 (link to compare prices on Amazon and select retailers) has an impedance rating of 8 ohms.
+For example, the Dayton Audio AMT Mini-8 (link to check the price on Amazon) has an impedance rating of 8 ohms.

 To learn more about the various speaker transducer types, check out my article What Are Speaker Drivers?
 (How All Driver Types Work).